wuyudd/CS143_Network-Simulator/README.md

 How to run our codes:
   If you use an IDE:
     Just run main.py.
-Done! :)
+Done! :)\n
-  If you use command line: (under the directory of CS143_Network-Simulator, -t chooses the testX.txt, -f chooses flowsX.txt)
+  If you use command line: (under the directory of CS143_Network-Simulator, -t chooses the testX.txt, -f chooses flowsX.txt)\n
     python3 ./main.py -t test2.txt -f flows2.txt

 # End of README.md